eleda77/eleda77.github.io/docs/vocab_list.md

 **humpty** - a low padded seat; pouffe

 **hurble** - I swear Pratchett made this one up too but it sounds funny

 ### I {#header-title-9}
+**idempotent** - denoting an element of a set which is unchanged in value when multiplied or otherwise operated on by itself

 **imprecation** - a spoken curse or offensive word(s)

 **imputation** - a charge or claim that someone has done something undesirable; an accusation; (finance) the assignment of a value to something by inference from the value of the products or processes to which it contributes

+**incunable** - an early printed book, especially one printed before 1501

 **indissolubly** - in a way that is impossible to take apart or bring to an end, or that exists for a very long time

 **ineluctable** - unable to be resisted or avoided; inescapable

+**information-theoretic death** - a term of art used in cryonics to define death in a way that is permanent and independent of any future medical advances, no matter how distant or improbable that may be

+**inglenook** - a space on either side of a large fireplace

 **inhume** - to bury (opp of exhume)